MaximeB5/Blackjack/README.md

 # TODO :
   - CODE :

-			-	Implement the GameBoard class. --> ONGOING, let's continue at Step 3 + Step 1 part 2
+			-	Implement the GameBoard class. --> ONGOING, let's continue at Step 3
 			-	Add Play() method from IPlay (with a returned value and arguments if needed) in GameBoard, HumanPlayer and CasinoDealer
 			-	OPEN POINTS : None.